sharleenw/dflow/inst/templates/README.md

 This file is where the `drake` plan goes.

-## `renv`
+### `capsule`

-`renv` has been initialized for this project.
-Please capture snapshots of this project's dependencies using `renv::snapshot()` if your packages change.
+`capsule`, which is a more relaxed wrapper for `renv`, created by Miles McBain, has been initialized for this project (`capsule::create()` has been run with `dflow::use_dflow()`).
+Please capture snapshots of this project's dependencies using `capsule::recreate()` if your packages change.
 This will help you in a year from now :).

+### Project-specific `.Rprofile`

+A project-specific `.Rprofile` has been set up with this project.

+It will run the global `.Rprofile`, and will also convert any warnings into errors, so that they are properly dealt with in the code.